sateesh2020/web-server-kit/docs/Configuration.md

 export default {
   web: {
     itemsNumber: 10,
-    type: 'relay' // Use 'standard' or 'relay' for the web application }
+    type: "relay", // Use 'standard' or 'relay' for the web application },
-}
+};
 ```

 ### Pagination Settings for the Mobile App